vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 partial values, and overflow.
 The full build and all 17 CTest targets pass without compiler warnings.

+### Resolve VM jump destinations and loop points in one path

+Replace four jump helpers with one ordered implementation: resolve the target, report any missing destination, then apply the explicit jump semantics.
+Normal and finite branches stop there; candidate loops require a previous visit while declared loops can begin at the current tick.
+Both loop forms share LoopPoint construction and the existing loop policy.
+This removes 43 production lines and three private methods without changing SequenceVM's execution model.

+The full build and all 17 CTest targets pass without compiler warnings.
+An independent before/after comparison produces identical serialized execution traces for 13,824 programs covering all jump semantics, calls/returns, repeat state, runtime overrides, missing targets, one to three tracks, loop inference, all loop policies, and zero to two extra repeats.
+Traces include event ordering, note timing, loop markers, source spans, and diagnostic text/ranges.
+The updated VM also completes that matrix under AddressSanitizer, UBSan, and float-cast- overflow checks.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,